 Effects of Steroid Abuse, Overdose, and Addiction

 Legal or not, it is obvious that many wrestlers use steroids.
 These are synthetic drugs, developed to function in ways that resemble the action of certain natural hormones in the human body.
 Originally, steroids were created for medical purposes.
 For instance, corticosteroids are used to treat allergies, rashes and many other inflammatory conditions.
-Anabolic steroids might be prescribed to counter muscle loss caused by diseases like cancer, diabetes, and HIV, help with delayed puberty and treat many other conditions associated with testosterone deficiency in men.
+Anabolic steroids might be prescribed to counter muscle loss caused by diseases like cancer, diabetes, and HIV, help with delayed puberty and treat many other conditions associated with testosterone deficiency in men which can be healed with a Testosterone androgel prescription.

 Many people believe steroids can’t be addictive, yet the abundance of steroid withdrawal programs at private detox centers (explore more here) indicates it’s far from being correct.
 While it’s true that steroids don’t possess the same psychoactive properties like the majority of recreational and some prescription drugs, people who use them regularly are at high risk of growing addicted.
 The nature of this addiction is primarily psychological.
 Steroid users who turn to chemicals to stay fit may develop anxiety over their appearance over time, feel depressed when they miss a workout session or lose muscle mass.
 The disturbed psychological state may lead people to gradually increase the dosage, spend more and more money on steroids and use impulsively, which, in turn, can cause overdose and even death.